 "I am the Db3.ty [the one of the Db3.t-box or shrine] in the House of the Benben in Heliopolis, most high and most glorious, the matchless procreating bull, even this particular (greatest) god in the House of the Benben in Heliopolis [long break] that (greatest) god in Heliopolis."

-Here is Michael Rhodes's translation, which includes his reconstruction of the missing part, a reconstruction also based on parallel readings:
+Here is Michael Rhodes's translation, which includes his reconstruction of the missing part, a reconstruction he also derives from comparing like hypocephali:

 "I am Djebabty in the temple of the benben in Heliopolis.
 [I am] exalted and very glorious.
 [I am] a copulating bull without equal.
 [I am] that Mighty God in the temple of the benben in Heliopolis.
 [May the Osiris Shishaq live forever, di 'anx b3 Wsir SSq r nHH D.t] with that Mighty God in Heliopolis" (335).